Installing Air Handlers for Columbus, OH Homeowners

 Types of Air Handlers

-There is more than one type of air handler, and certain types will work better depending on the size and configuration of your home.
-Our team can help you understand the differences between the different types of air handlers and assist you in choosing the right option for your home.
+There is more than one type of air handler for heating and cooling, and certain types will work better depending on the size and configuration of your home.
+Our team can help you understand the differences between the different types of air handlers and assist you in choosing the right option for your home’s comfort and air quality.
 Some of the most common types of air handlers include:

 - Fan Coil Units: A fan coil unit is a type of compact air handler that is made using very simple construction.
 It will only have a few basic components, including a fan, filter, and heating or cooling coil.